 According to tradition, he was crucified upside down after being flayed alive.

 There is no further reference to him in the New Testament.

 Thomas, as many of you know, was known as the doubter in the group.
 When he said, “Let us also go, that we may die with Him,” this was not a statement of courage but one of pessimism.

-Thomas tended to stress the negative or unfavorable or take the gloomiest possible view of things.
+Thomas tended to stress the unfavorable or take the gloomiest possible view of things.
 On the night before our Lord’s death, Thomas asked that famous question.